xrdocs/programmability/_tutorials/pyats-series-be-a-model.md

 In the previous use case, we saw how we can **collect and parse a CLI output** (`show ip interface brief`).

 In order for everyone to be able to run the code, we will use the [IOS XR always-on sandbox on Cisco Devnet](https://devnetsandbox.cisco.com/RM/Diagram/Index/e83cfd31-ade3-4e15-91d6-3118b867a0dd?diagramType=Topology).
-Feel free to adapt the code to use your own device(s).
 Below the sandbox information.

 | Key               	| Value                    	|
 |-------------------	|--------------------------	|